Ornaments Rubric: History and interpretation

 On 30 April 1559, it was "glossed" (interpreted) by Dr Sandys, successively bishop of Worcester (1559), London (1570) and York (1575), to mean that "we shall not be forced to use them, but that others in the mean time shall not convey them away, but that they may remain for the Queen."
 Later in 1559, the Queen issued her Injunctions, one of which required the churchwardens to deliver to "our visitors" an inventory of "vestments, copes or other ornaments, plate, books and especially of grails, couchers, legends, processions, hymnals, manuals, portuals and such like, appertaining to their church."
 The policy was to wean the Church from the outward trappings of the Catholic past by permission to use them until such time that the clergy, almost 100% Catholic, could be replaced by new men over time.
 Some parishes complied, others did not.
-Next year after learning many of the parishes were vandalizing their ornaments, she tried to reverse her policy somewhat.
-In 1566, the metropolitan (Archbishop Parker) issued his "advertisements" ordering the use of the surplice and in cathedrals and collegiate churches the cope.
+Next year after learning many of the parishes were vandalising their ornaments, she tried to reverse her policy somewhat.
+In 1566, the metropolitan (Archbishop Matthew Parker) issued his "advertisements" ordering the use of the surplice and in cathedrals and collegiate churches the cope.
 The Canons of 1604, passed with strict conformity to legal procedures and legally binding with minor modifications till well into the 20th century, enforced this same line.

 It wasn't until the end of the century that the last of the ornaments had disappeared from churches.
 However, by this time a large section of the new clergy had re-discovered the English church’s Catholic heritage by emphasising the role of the sacraments, especially the Eucharist, and re-examining the early Church Fathers instead of Reformers.
 The result of which was to strengthen their resolve not to give into Puritan demands.
 The strong Catholic substrate in the Prayer Book was intact, but not the ornaments associated with it.
 The issue about these would re-surface in the mid-19th century in the Ritualist Movement.